 Our in-home euthanasia service means that your pet can pass away peacefully in a familiar setting, surrounded by his/her loving family.

-At-home euthanasia is performed by Vetter’s specially licensed veterinarians, who have years of experience in this procedure.
 We want to help give your pet an easy and painless end to his/her suffering, and we will work closely with you before and during the appointment to ensure it.
-We will also work with you to facilitate your pet’s cremation, if you wish.
+At-home euthanasia is performed by Vetter’s veterinarians, who have years of experience in this procedure.

 Vetter is here for you and your pet.

-Euthanasia - $285
+In Home Euthanasia - $320

-Note: dogs > 100 lbs incur $30 add'l cremation charge
+- Note: dogs > 80 lbs incur $50 add'l cremation charge